Starting a California LLC is Easy

 Keep Your Company Compliant

-- Understand California state tax requirements.
+California businesses selling a physical product are generally required to register for a seller’s permit through the California Taxation website.
 Visit our California Sales Tax guide to learn more about seller’s permits and California sales tax.

 More LLC Resources